Deep Dive with Dr D

 Dr. David A Douglas

-Discussions on life and living with Dr D. A man who has risen from the lowest depths of life to the amazing life he has now.
+Discussions on life and living with Dr D. who is a man who has risen from the lowest depths of life to the amazing life he has now.
+Podcast includes interviews with guest from a wide variety of walks of life.

 Sisters Talk Survival - w/guests Tina Wood & Cheri Gumm